-Building a dedicated membership site is a great way to connect with new students and provide additional music lessons, without working more hours.
-In exchange for a fee, members-only sites offer subscribers ‘exclusive’ access to content, products, or services.
+Starting a music school business online with a dedicated membership site is a great way to connect with new students and provide additional music lessons – without working more hours.
+In exchange for a fee, members-only sites offer subscribers exclusive access to content, products, or services.

 Even the most committed music teachers only have one pair of hands, and cannot be in two places at the same time.
 However, if you could find a way to broadcast your lessons to paying students, your client base could expand rapidly.

 You can create video music lessons and other teaching resources.
 What’s more, you don’t have to give these things away for free on unprotected channels, such as your website or YouTube.

 Creating a dedicated membership site will enable you to reach many more students than you can in person, while providing an extra revenue stream for your business.

 Example Online Music Schools Made with MemberPress